-It is also possible to sustain injury in restaurants or shops by falling over or slipping on something.
-This could include spillages on the floor, or exposed wiring of electrical equipment that hadn’t been correctly secured.
+It is also possible to sustain an injury in restaurants or shops by falling over or slipping on something.
+This could include spillages on the floor or exposed wiring of electrical equipment that hadn’t been correctly secured.
 See here for more information on restaurant accident claims in Spain.

 Accidents involving the use of airport passenger baggage trolleys can happen when they are in disrepair, or because they have not been regularly serviced.
 If they malfunction while a person is using them or trying to load luggage onto them, they could result in heavy items falling down and hurting them or those around them.
 A similar situation could happen with carousels where luggage falls down after improper loading or improper use of the carousel by staff or passengers.

 Elevators could also present a potential risk.
-Door sensors can malfunction, giving risk to the risk of people being caught in doors.
+Door sensors can malfunction, giving rise to the risk of people being caught in a door.
 Or the lift itself could malfunction and abruptly halt, causing strains, bruising, even cuts.

 Bilbao Airport ground transportation may be used to transport people between aircraft and the main terminal, or an airport passenger bus may be used to transport passengers between Bilbao Airport and the metro station or hotels.
 Accidents could happen on these through incorrect training or a lapse in judgement from a road user or the driver.
 When these accidents happen, they have the potential to cause significant injury to the passengers or other road users.